 In other words, light is the number one element that will have the strongest effect on how your marijuana plants grow.
-If you need to pick one aspect of your indoor growing setup to invest the most money on, you can’t go wrong with creating the perfect lighting setup.
+If you need to pick one aspect of your indoor growing setup to invest the most money on, you can’t go wrong with some decent led grow lights.
 The same applies to choosing a location for outdoor plants so they get the perfect amount of light.
 Water, nutrients, and other aspects are also important, but light remains the head honcho.

 3. Good ventilation is essential.